meilisearch/specifications/text/0059-geo-search.md

 **`_geoDistance` field definition**

 - Name: `_geoDistance`
-- Description: Return document distance when the end-user sorts documents from a `_geoPoint` in meters.
+- Description: Return document distance when the end-user sorts document from a `_geoPoint` in meters.
 - Type: int
 - Not required

 > 💡 `_geoDistance` response field is only computed and shown when the end-user have sorted documents around a `_geoPoint`.
+So if the end-user filter documents using a `_geoRadius` built-in filter without sorting them around a `_geoPoint`, this field `_geoDistance` will not appear in the search response.

 ### IV.
 Finalized Key Changes

-### V. Measuring

--
--
+- Add a `_geo` reserved field on JSON and CSV format to index a geo point coordinates for a document.
+- Add a `_geoPoint(lat, lng)` built-in sort rule.
+- Add a `_geoRadius(lat, lng, distance_in_meters)` built-in filter rule.
+- Return a `_geoDistance` in `hits` objects representing the distance in meters computed from the `_geoPoint` built-in sort rule.

 ## 2. Technical Aspects

+### I. :desc case - Sorting documents around a geo point

+We may encounter technical difficulties to implement a descending order capability for the geo sorting.
+This first iteration will allow us to identify if this is a real technical problem.
+If we verify the existence of this problem, we will think at this moment of the best solution to bring on the table.

+> 💡 In a first step, we could not allow `:desc` on a geoPoint if it's a complex technical issue.

+### II.
+Measuring

+- `filterableAttribute` setting definition to evaluate `_geo` presence.
+- `sortableAttribute` setting definition to evaluate `_geo` presence.

 ## 3. Future Possibilities